jpafalm/Algorithms-Data-Structures/README.md

 # Algorithms-Data-Structures
-Here you can find a list of algorithms that I have been working on my Algorithms & Data Structures course.
+Here you can find a list of algorithms (using Java) that I have been working on my Algorithms & Data Structures course.